material-motion/material-motion/specifications/plans/ChangeAnchorPoint.md

 }
 ```

+`newAnchorPoint` should be relative to the target's dimensions.
+An anchor point of 0,0 means the top-left corner of the target should be the new anchor point.

 ## Performer considerations

 The following diagram shows the desired effect of changing the anchor point of an element: